KingMob/modulolotus.net/resources/templates/md/pages/now.md

  :page-index 0
  :navbar? true}

-_Updated 2023-6-20._
+_Updated 2024-10-16._

-Currently in Chiang Mai, Thailand.
-Applying for martial arts education visa this week.
+Still in Chiang Mai, Thailand.
+Will head to Vietnam for some visa and vacation stuff.

-Trying to validate ideas for a SaaS business.
-Reading a lot of Rob Walling's stuff.
+Finished the MIT gig a month ago.
+Now working on a SaaS idea for dead test elimination.

-Getting the Aleph HTTP/2 client work reviewed, thinking about how to add it to the server side.
+Adding bind support to the OSH shell for Oils.